BKmarian/machine-translation-labs/README.md

 - Assignment: Download a different dataset to experiment with translations.
 Experiment with training on a larger dataset, or using more epochs.

-- Upload assignment until November 18th: https://forms.gle/RQqEwmEmpmp22gf99
+- Upload assignment until December 2nd: https://forms.gle/RQqEwmEmpmp22gf99

 **Lab 4** - Alignment